Unaccompanied 16-year-old migrant boy dies in U.S. custody

 The boy was brought to a hospital emergency room that morning and released later that day.
 When his health had not improved by the next day, he was brought to a different hospital, and later transferred to a children's hospital in Texas, Stauffer said.

-The agency did not name the facility where the boy was placed, and did not say which specific hospitals treated him.
+The agency did not say which specific hospitals treated him, but the Guatemalan Foreign Ministry said he was taken to Driscoll Children's Hospital in Driscoll, Texas, where he underwent surgery "to stabilize the pressure inside the head area."

-During the boy's hospitalization, his brother and Guatemalan consular officials visited him.
-Stauffer said his family "received frequent updates from hospital staff."

-"Following several days of intensive care, the minor passed away at the hospital on April 30, 2019," the statement said.
+"Following several days of intensive care, the minor passed away at the hospital on April 30, 2019," the Administration for Children and Families statement said.
+The boy's death was first reported by BuzzFeed News.

+The boy is the third migrant child to die in U.S. custody since December.
+Seven-year-old Jackeline Caal died in the custody of U.S. Customs and Border Protection on Dec.
+8, 2018, after going days without food and water.
+Eight-year-old Felipe Gomez Alonzo died on Dec.
+24, 2018, in border patrol custody after developing the flu.

+Two children have died in ORR custody since 2015, and three in the program's history, which dates back to 1980.